-If you're looking for things to do with kids in Grapevine, I have some fun ideas for you!
+If you're looking for things to do in Grapevine Texas, I have some fun ideas for you!
 I've had the pleasure of visiting Grapevine, Texas, twice and can't wait to go back!

 The first time I visited was for a conference, but I also spent a couple of days at a girlfriends getaway drinking wine and eating my way through this laid-back city opened to homesteaders almost 175 years ago, way back in 1843.